Insomniac1985/gamelist/README.md

 ### <img src="assets/platforms/steam.png" alt="Steam" width="22" align="center"> Steam Achievements

 1. Enter [Steam Web API key page](https://steamcommunity.com/dev/apikey) and log into your account.
+You will need 2FA enabled.
+2. Add the domain name of your app, agree the terms and Register.
+3. Approve using the Steam App.
-2. Copy the key and create a new Cloudflare **Variables and Secrets** entry:
+4. Copy the **Key** and create a new Cloudflare **Variables and Secrets** entry:

 ```text
 STEAM_API_KEY